 Here, under the old roof structure, I have space and rest to design and create..

-As a busy mum to a boisterous little boy, it is important to ensure I have enough time to care for my him, therefore, I receive visitors by appointment only, but the coffee is always ready!
+As a busy mum to a boisterous little boy and a sweet little girl, it is important to ensure I have enough time to care for them, therefore, I receive visitors by appointment only, but the coffee is always ready!

 So, with a hot cuppa in hand, there will be ample opportunity for you to peruse my collection and to discuss your wishes.

 I do all of the design work myself.

 Sometimes, an idea begins with a beautiful piece of jewellery, seeing it gives me that sparks of inspiration.

 Pieces of jewellery have an infinite number of colours, cuts and prices.